 Get to Know the Team Behind the Workshops

-We’ve had the honor of welcoming over 14,000 military-connected community members to the Veterans and the Arts Initiative since 2014!
-Get to know the staff behind the workshops that you will be attending!
+We’ve had the honor of welcoming military-connected community members to the Veterans and the Arts Initiative since 2014!
+Get to know the staff behind the workshops that you will be attending.

 “We had such a great experience learning the guitar in the Dominion Energy Veterans Guitar Workshops!
 Glen [McCarthy] was a wonderful teacher.
 He always moved at a pace that catered to all ages and skill levels.
 We appreciate that Dr. Dhokai and Emily [Fasick] were always at the door to greet us for class.”